S-Nivedhitha/S-Nivedhitha/README.md

 ### Hi there 👋

-I'm a research fellow from biochemical engineering background.
+I'm a research fellow from biochemical engineering background. ...
-I'm currently learning Python and ML
+I'm currently learning Python and ML.. ...
 Newbie to Github world, hoping to connect with the community!

 <!--